MikeiLL/obliteration.com/_posts/2024-03-09-love-versus-evil.md

 What, sister Anna asks, will you do next time you are in this state?

-Next time it feels like friends and family are either evil or the victims of evil; life is a test I've lost; Jesus is my only chance; like abandoning everything in deference to a life of humble service.
+Next time it feels like friends and family are either evil or the victims of evil; life is a test I've lost; Jesus is my only chance; like abandoning everything in deference to a life of humble service...

 E and i were proud to never turn down a dare.
 We'd hang together in the bathroom, not to miss a moment of togetherness, when one of us was shit or pissing.